Nueces County Job Description

 QUALIFICATIONS: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Any employee who drives a vehicle on official business must have a driving record which meets standards set by the County and the County’s insurance carrier.

-EDUCATION and/or EXPERIENCE: J.D. or L.L.B. degree from an accredited law school and at least one year of work experience as an attorney.
+EDUCATION and/or EXPERIENCE: J.D. or L.L.B. degree from an accredited law school and a minimum of one year of experience as an attorney (two years preferred).

-Ability to present facts and precedents effectively in court and in writing.
+Ability to present facts and precedents effectively in court and in writing and to direct others in law-related matters.
+Ability to develop and perform effective research.

 Ability to establish and maintain effective working relationships with other county employees and officials, court personnel, other attorneys and the general public.